 We landed in the morning and proceeded to our hotel in Christchurch.
-This was the only day when the accommodations were not pre-paid, nor were our activities handled by REI.
+This was the only day of our trip that was not an official part of the official REI itinerary (although they did recommend a hotel).
 We were on our own.

-We checked into the recommended hotel near the airport, Commodore Hotel Christchurch.
+We checked into our hotel near the airport, the Commodore Hotel Christchurch.
 It was clean and better than expected for a small airport-adjacent hotel

-Downtown Christchurch turned out to be delightfully walkable, with many free things to do there.
+Downtown Christchurch turned out to be charming and delightfully walkable, with many free things to do there.
 See my article, Fun Things to Do in a Day in Christchurch, NZ.

 Day 1: Meeting the Group / Devils Punchbowl / Pancake Rocks

-On the first official day of our REI trip, we met up the other travelers and our guides in the hotel lobby in the morning.
-There was a good mix of folks of all ages from a newlywed couple to a retired couple, plus single folks.
-There were thirteen travelers total in our group, not counting the guides.
+On the first official day of our REI trip, we met the other travelers and our guides in the hotel lobby in the morning.
+There was a mix of folks of all ages, from a newlywed couple to a retired couple, plus single folks.
+There were thirteen travelers total in our group including the two guides.

 Our guides were two New Zealanders, Chris and Rachel.
 They pulled up in a silver mini-bus with a trailer for our luggage.
 After loading our stuff and boarding, Chris led us in a memory “game” to help us learn and remember everyone’s names.
 It was an unexpected challenge, surprisingly effective, and a great way to help everyone get to know each other.